VivekSaha05/Personal-Portfolio/README.md

 <h2>📬 Contact</h2>

-If you want to contact me, you can reach me through below handles And thank youy so much @jigar-sable for the structure and soo much help without him this can't be done.
+If you want to contact me, you can reach me through below handles And thank youy so much @jigar-sable for the structure and soo much help without him this can't be done. also @SushainGupta thank you for fixing the EmailJS problem without you i cant fix the problem.

 &nbsp;&nbsp;<a href="https://www.linkedin.com/in/viveksaha05/"><img src="https://www.felberpr.com/wp-content/uploads/linkedin-logo.png" width="30"></img></a>